mansoor-s/Sleep/README.md

 OnCreate()
 OnResult()
 ```
-Implement thse methods in your schema and they will be called when triggered.
+Implement these methods in your schema and they will be called when triggered.

 Look at the API docs for Sleep.Document for more info